Nick Russell (actor)

 Nicholas Russell is an Australian television actor, producer and director from Melbourne.
 Known professionally as Nick Russell, he began his career aged twelve when he starred in the Nine Network children's series Pig's Breakfast as Rodney Green.
 He studied science/law at university and took a job with a law firm which filled his time between acting roles which included guest parts on the soap opera Neighbours and the comedy drama series Sleuth 101.

 When he decided to focus solely on acting, Russell began to secure numerous television roles during 2014.
 His most prominent role came as Gabe Reynolds on the Seven Network drama series Winners & Losers.
 In 2018, he played Brody Schneider in the Network Ten drama series Playing for Keeps.
 Aside from acting, Russell owns a production company.

 Early life

 Russell wanted to become an actor during high school.
 He attended a private school and became the school captain.
 Russell's drama teacher had received a casting call for the Nine Network children's series Pig's Breakfast.
 He put Russell forward and he secured his first acting role aged twelve.
 He was then credited as Nicholas Russell.

 After leaving school, Russell decided to study a double science and law degree at Monash University.
 In 2011, he took work at a law firm in Melbourne.
 Russell practised law because he needed a profession in case his acting career was unsuccessful.
 In 2012, Russell thought that his career in law had overshadowed his acting career and decided to solely concentrate on gaining roles.

 Russell lives in Melbourne and is married to solicitor Stephanie Russell.
-They have two children together.
+They have three children together.